Midtown Area Regional Center

 Midtown is a place of choices.
 It’s rich in rivers, trees, and parks.
 A diverse mix of housing types, including small to large apartment buildings, supports a diverse population.
-There are new shopping and restaurant clusters, traditional Mexican-American eateries and fruterías, specialty hardware stores, multiple museums and colleges, and San Antonio’s primary cluster of LGBTQ nightlife businesses.
+There are new shopping and restaurant clusters, traditional Mexican-American eateries and fruterías, specialty hardware stores, multiple museums and colleges, and San Antonio’s primary cluster of Lesbian, Gay, Bisexual, Transgender, Queer, Plus gathering places and businesses.
 Midtown’s employers include large organizations like Metropolitan Methodist Hospital, and locally owned business.
 Midtown’s residents and visitors can participate in its cultural heritage while contributing to the area’s future.
 Midtown’s strong social fabric and cultural roots will maintain an eclectic identity for the area as it adapts to changing times.

 The places and neighborhoods in Midtown mean different things to different people.
 Midtown’s transportation system is designed primarily for automobiles, but growing numbers need or want other convenient, reliable, and safe transportation options.
 Recent, new housing is not priced affordably for many people who already live here.
 Midtown is home to people and families with lifetimes of living room memories, and regional destinations like the museums and colleges that are important to all San Antonians.
 Midtown’s places have unique identities, rooted in the landscape, buildings, and people.
 As Midtown continues building on its strengths, central challenges are to ensure that all people can participate in Midtown’s future and improve quality of life, while maintaining the unique communities and cultures that comprise Midtown today.